-B-9b: Deemphasize pedestrian volumes as a determining factor in deciding where to install pedestrian or connectively improvements.
+B-9b: Use potential pedestrian demand instead of observed pedestrian volumes to decide whether or where to install pedestrian connectivity improvements.

 Through the Traffic Engineering Study process, community members can identify safety and connectivity issues and request MCDOT address them with the appropriate treatments.
 Frequently, the rationale for not installing a safety/connectivity treatment is that the volume of pedestrians who would utilize the improvement is too low.
 A location with low pedestrian volumes could be a result of many factors including inadequate pedestrian facilities or high vehicle speeds.
 The observed demand is not indicative of potential demand when current conditions are not safe.